Vinyl Fencing Stays “Looking New” Long After Installation

 If you’re looking to install an attractive, low maintenance fence, you should strongly consider vinyl fencing.
 While it may cost a bit more at the onset than other types, such as wooden fencing, vinyl comes in a wider range of styles and it’s made to withstand the elements far better than other types of fences.

-Vinyl Fencing is beautiful and requires less work than other fences
+Vinyl Fencing Styles are beautiful and requires less work than other fences

 Of all of the different kinds of fencing materials, vinyl is the easiest to clean and it lasts for a lifetime.
 Of course, not all vinyl fencing is created equally, but industry leaders like ActiveYards use proprietary fencing ingenuities that make their vinyl fences the strongest and most versatile on the market.
 Their innovative design forgoes the need for metal screws and hardware.
 With quality vinyl, the long life expectancy means you will never need to replace it or even make repairs.
 No painting needed!
 Vinyl is manufactured in a lot of different colors, and it is formulated not to stain, fade or lose its look.
 It’s a wise investment for your home or commercial property!